Sharpening Panel in ADP Pro

-The new sharpening panel in ADP Pro v3 has significantly improved in functionality.
+The new sharpening panel in the ADP Pro Luminosity Masks Panel has significantly improved in functionality.
 We have added an auto web sharpen section with 3 methods to sharpen included.
 You will also find a self sharpening section giving you complete freedom and control.
 In the tools and viewing section there are powerful tools for edge protection for further control.

 Video Introduction to the Sharpening Panel

 The Sharpening Panel in ADP Pro v3

 There are many incredible and powerful new features, allowing you complete control over the entire sharpening process.

 In the top section of the panel, you will find all the tools to prepare you image for the web.
 There are three methods to sharpen built in.
 All of the standard web image sizes are also included or choose your own.

 Here you have complete control over the process, including 4 methods of sharpening.